functorz-tech/momen_doc/deployment/log_service.md

 | startAt  	| Start time of the node                  	|
 | endAt  	| End time of the node                  	|

-* Types of nodes in logs
+* Types of nodes in logs:

 | <div style="width:40px">Node</div> | <div style="width:160px;text-align:left">Type in Logs</div> |
 |:-----|:-------------------|